 When considering the real challenges in our immigration system, the DACA Dreamers stand out for being innocents that benefit this country.
 As Congress has done with other deserving groups over the decades, they can legislate a smart and compassionate solution.

-David Berry is a founding partner in the San Francisco office of Berry Appleman & Leiden LLP.
+David Berry is a founding partner in the San Francisco office of BAL.
 David’s practice has encompassed every aspect of international corporate immigration.
 David currently works with human resources and global mobility professionals to optimize their companies’ worldwide immigration programs.
 He guides strategies for forays into new countries and provides immigration plans for international mergers and acquisitions.
 He helps companies address the worldwide challenges of global compliance and has worked with major corporations to build out compliant visitor visa programs.